 FinGlobal: cross-border financial experts

 We specialise in providing convenient, reliable financial services for South Africans living abroad.
-We’ve already helped more than 60 000 South African expats in 105 countries with various aspects of their cross-border financial portfolios and now we’re ready to extend our full service offering to you:
+We’ve already helped thousands of South African expats in over 105 countries with various aspects of their cross-border financial portfolios and now we’re ready to extend our full service offering to you:

 - Retirement annuity withdrawal